 Some restaurants focus on the big flavors and not so much on the plating of the dishes.
-Others will present the most wonderful looking culinary art, but the taste is more interesting than amazing.
-Very few master a true combination of both, but Geranium is definately in the latter category.
-This is molecular gastronomy done right, where you don’t necessarily focus on the fact that it is.
+Others will present the most wonderful looking culinary art, but the taste plays second-guitar.
+Very few will master a combination of both, but Geranium does.
+This is molecular gastronomy done right, where you don’t necessarily focus on the fact that it is a show.

-Geranium is new nordic and everything you have come to expect from that; organic, local produce, seasonal ingredients and natural wine.
-It is a two Michelin star restaurant, no. 2 in Denmark and no. 3 in the Nordics in the 2016 White Guide.
+Geranium is New Nordic and everything you have come to expect from that – organic, local, and seasonal ingredients.
+It is a two-Michelin-starred restaurant, no. 2 in Denmark and no. 3 in the Nordics in the 2016 White Guide.
 It was rated no. 51 on the World’s 50 Best Restaurants list in 2015.
-Head chef Rasmus Kofoed is the only chef in the world to bring home bronze, silver and gold from the heavy weight championship of cooking – Bocuse d’Or.
+Head chef Rasmus Kofoed is the only chef in the world to bring home bronze, silver, and gold from the heavyweight championship of cooking – Bocuse d’Or.
 This impressive merit list could go on.
 Despite all this, Geranium has struggled with their economy.
 I hope the new investors manage to keep the place alive, because this is an experience I wish for all foodies to take part in.

-Many meals pass by and you forget how they were lik.
+Many meals pass by and you forget how they were like.
 However, I will not forget my meal at Geranium and the wonderful tour we got of the wine cellar from co-owner Søren Ledet.
 Of course, I had the best imaginable table company who had dined at Geranium several times before and knew so much about the place.
 I consider myself very lucky to return so soon again.
-Next week I will try the Winter Universe of Rasmus Kofoed!
+Next week I will try the winter universe of Rasmus Kofoed!

 Which fine dining places in Copenhagen have you visited?
 Which are your favorites?
 Drop a word below.